CtrlK

 Actionability

 The skill provides fully executable YAML examples throughout, including complete base files for task tracking, reading lists, and daily notes.
-Filter syntax, formula syntax, and troubleshooting sections all include concrete correct/incorrect examples that are copy-paste ready.
+Filter syntax, formula syntax, and view configurations are all copy-paste ready with correct YAML formatting.
+The troubleshooting section provides concrete WRONG/CORRECT pairs.

 3 / 3